 9. ADM sends XRESAIOT to AIOTF.

 10. AIOTF verifies RESAIOT.
-If the verification is successful, for command case, AIOTF shall acquire KAIoTF from ADM.
-ADM shall calculate KAIoTF if receiving request from AIOTF (see AnnexA.2).
-ADM sends KAIoTF to AIOTF.
+If the verification is successful, for command case, AIOTF shall acquire KAIOTF from ADM.
+ADM shall calculate KAIOTF if receiving request from AIOTF (see AnnexA.2).
+ADM sends KAIOTF to AIOTF.

 The steps 12-14 in clause 6.2.2 for inventory procedure or the step 8-11of clause 6.2.3 for command procedure in TS 23.369 [2] continues.